Report Aug. 28, 2023

 - Much of the world continues to shift further toward lower-emission sources for electricity generation, led by wind and solar, natural gas and nuclear, based on local opportunities and policies.

-- In 2021, coal-fired generation was the leading source of electricity (accounting for more than ~45% in developing countries).
-China’s coal-fired electricity is forecast to fall by almost 40% through 2050, replaced primarily by a combination of wind, nuclear, natural gas, and solar.
+- In 2021, coal-fired generation was the leading source of electricity (accounting for about 45% in developing countries).
+China’s coal-fired electricity is forecast to fall by more than a third through 2050, replaced primarily by a combination of wind, nuclear, natural gas, and solar.

 Renewables and natural gas dominate growth